Jana Duggar Secretly Courting? Why Oldest Duggar Daughter Is Still Single

 A post shared by The Duggar Family (@theduggars_fan) on

-So what’s the reason Jana remains single at (by her family’s standards) such an age?
+So what’s the reason Jana remains single at (by her family’s standards) such an advanced age?

-As the International Business Times reported in November of 2016, the official reason for Jana’s singleness is simple: she’s picky about who she will accept as a partner and won’t settle for “the first one that comes along.”
+As International Business Times reported in November 2016, the official reason for Jana’s singleness is simple: she’s picky about whom she will accept as a partner and won’t settle for “the first one that comes along.”

 “I don’t know what the next five years will look like.
 In some ways you’ve got hopes and dreams.
 Maybe I’ll meet the one and get married and have kids and stuff.
 There have been different guys come along and ask, but they haven’t been the right one.
 It’s just one of those things.
 I’m not just out to get married to the first one who comes along.”